 To minimize required client resources, Cotiviti focuses on hiring and retaining talented subject matter experts who combine their industry knowledge with an advanced understanding of your operating environment and strategic priorities to provide exceptional results.
 Our specialty auditors focus on claim payment compliance with contractual rate and reimbursement language.
 The audit team conducts root-cause analysis on post-pay recovery findings to understand why errors occurred and prevent them from happening again.
 Closed-loop resolution reviews, system updates, and contractual amendments combine with system load revisions and provider network management to continuously improve payment accuracy and speed.

 Our team advises plans on provider impact prior to executing new polices.
 They work diligently to allow you to remain price competitive for consumers while avoiding the member dissatisfaction caused by billing inaccuracies.
 Our processes also minimize provider abrasion by deploying precision analytics to ensure each payment request, denial, or change is defensible, and each chart request has a high likelihood of a finding.

 Cotiviti is uniquely capable of identifying value from payment accuracy opportunities at multiple points in the claim cycle.
 We provide complete claim validation, not just extrapolation of results.
 We take in all forms of client claims and related data and generate contract compliance-related data through proprietary methods, independent sources, and predictive analytics.
 Our integrated program across prospective and retrospective payment functions makes us an industry rarity—a one-stop shop for your payment accuracy needs.

-More than $440 million of validated findings recovered in 2017, not including duplicates or pharmacy
+More than $424 million of validated findings recovered annually, not including duplicates or pharmacy

 16 percent average increase in recoveries due to contract data alone